seanpm2001/Carbon-Design-System_IBM-Cloud/README.md

 or help us improve the project documentation.
 If you're interested, definitely check out our [Contributing Guide](/.github/CONTRIBUTING.md)! 👀

+## ❓ Questions and Support
+If you have any questions about `carbon-for-ibm-cloud` or need support please feel free to reach out to us via Slack using the #cloud-pal channel.

 ## 📝 License

 Licensed under the [Apache 2.0 License](/LICENSE).